Popcorn & Chat

 Jenny Rustemeyer is the producer and a writer for the documentary film "Just Eat It: A Food Waste Story."

-"Something that we filmed that we didn’t put in the film was cauliflower - a field of cauliflower, huge heads of cauliflower, like so big that he said they’re actually too big for the marker and they were plowed."
+"Something that we filmed that we didn’t put in the film was cauliflower - a field of cauliflower, huge heads of cauliflower, like so big that he said they’re actually too big for the market and they were plowed."